 Ciabatta, tilapia, spinach, lemon, a hungry husband... but no mayo!
 What's a girl to do snowed in, craving a fish sandwich?

-this.
+A quick search for homemade mayo and I found this.
 Dylan has a mustard phobia, and I LOVE lemon, so here's my adjusted recipe for aioli (basically mayo with garlic):

 1 egg yolk